COVID 19 UPDATE

 Face to Face Project Delivery

 People Express is regularly checking Government Guidelines and risk assessing all delivery on a project by project basis.
-We are planning face to face delivery of the projects which we feel would not have the impact, benefit or quality of arts experience if they were transferred online.
-However, we are including online meetings, training and workshops where this is possible.
+We are planning the restart of face to face delivery of all projects, with the exception of those designed to take place online.

 We recognise the contribution and value of our work, particularly for young people, in reducing isolation, addressing issues around low confidence and self-esteem and supporting new social groups and peer support networks.
 It is important to us to continue to provide as many opportunities as can for young people and communities at risk of exclusion to have fun, feel connected and continue taking part in the arts and creative activity.

-Here is an example of how we have adapted one of our projects, Passport to Music, so that we can safely go ahead within Government guidelines;
+Here is an example of how we adapted one of our projects, Passport to Music, so that we could safely go ahead earlier this year:

 Anxiety and Isolation